-Kunz learned about publishing while he and his wife Michele were building their medical training business.
-In order to help their students be more successful, and help them learn a large amount of information very quickly, the Kunz’s learned how to publish books, study guides, pamphlets, and videos to help their students better understand the study material.
+I learned about publishing while my wife Michele and I were building our medical training business.
+In order to help our students be more successful, and help them learn a large amount of information very quickly, we learned how to publish books, study guides, pamphlets, and videos to help our students better understand the study material.

 "Our world needs less gurus and more teachers.
 Gurus help themselves become successful.
 Teachers help others become successful." @jckunzjr

 Main Hashtags For This Website: